Track D · MIA

 - How long is the certificate valid?

 - The certificate is valid for 2 years (24 months).
-After that you renew to keep your credential current and aligned with evolving best practices and standards.
+After that you renew to keep your credential current and in line with the latest best practices and standards.

 - Is there an exam?

 - Yes.
-There is a short exam at the end of the course.
-You need 75% to pass, and you get unlimited retries at no extra cost, so you can review the material and try again until you pass.
+It is a 20-question exam drawn from a larger question pool, with a 75% pass mark and unlimited retries at no extra cost; each retry draws a fresh set of questions, so you can review the material and try again until you pass.

 - Is the course self-paced?